MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ## Create a new Connector

-The following is a high-level overview of the steps outlined in this guide.
-In order to being, an account with the *MIM Syncs Admin* role will need to be used to perform these tasks:
+The following list is a high-level overview of the steps outlined in this guide.
+In order to begin, an account with the *MIM Syncs Admin* role needs to be used to perform these tasks:

 * Open the *Create New Management Agent (MA)* window from the *MIM Sync Service Manager*.
 * Select the *Generic CSV Connector* as the connector type.